nikita-kit/nikita-js/README.md

 # nikita.js

-This is our methodology how to write efficient and scalable Javascript for big websites.
+This is our methodology how to write efficient and scalable JavaScript for big websites.

 Latest Release: [![GitHub version](https://badge.fury.io/gh/nikita-kit%2Fnikita-js.png)](https://github.com/nikita-kit/nikita-js/releases)